Amruta20kale/Bike-share-system/README+(1).md

-# Project Name
+# Bike Share System
-> Outline a brief description of your project.
+> Objective is to build a multiple linear regression model for the prediction of demand for shared bikes and understand the factors on which the demand for these shared bikes depends

 ## Table of Contents